zacharyvunguyen/Production-Ready-ML-Pipeline-on-GCP-Baby-Weight-Prediction/pipeline.md

     *   Configures compute resources for the deployment.
     *   Only executed if the model meets the quality threshold defined in the model selection component.

+### 14. Update Traffic Split

+*   **Component Function:** `src.pipeline_2025.endpoint_management_comp.update_traffic_split`
+*   **Description:** Updates the traffic split for an existing endpoint to route traffic to the newly deployed model.
+*   **Inputs:**
+    *   `project_id` (str): GCP Project ID.
+    *   `location` (str): GCP region.
+    *   `endpoint_resource_name` (str): The full resource name of the endpoint.
+    *   `deployed_model_id` (str): ID of the deployed model to route traffic to.
+    *   `traffic_percentage` (int): Percentage of traffic to route to the model (default: 100%).
+*   **Outputs:**
+    *   `success` (bool): Whether the traffic update was successful.
+*   **Key Operations:**
+    *   Retrieves the current endpoint configuration.
+    *   Identifies the most recently deployed model if a placeholder ID is provided.
+    *   Gradually routes traffic to the new model.
+    *   Distributes remaining traffic (if any) evenly among other deployed models.

 ## Conditional Execution

-The pipeline uses conditional execution for deployment with modern KFP control flow constructs:
+The pipeline uses conditional execution for deployment with modern KFP v2 control flow constructs:

 1. **Model Quality Check** - Uses `dsl.If` to only deploy a model if `deploy_decision` is "true", meaning the model meets the quality threshold for the chosen metric.

 2. **Model Type Branching** - Uses `dsl.If` and `dsl.Elif` for separate branches of AutoML and BQML model deployment, depending on which model performed better.

+3. **Endpoint Management** - Uses `dsl.If` to conditionally update traffic for existing endpoints versus new endpoints.

 This implementation follows best practices by using the more Pythonic control flow constructs introduced in KFP v2 (`dsl.If`/`dsl.Elif`/`dsl.Else`), which replace the deprecated `dsl.Condition` from KFP v1.

-## Improvements in the Metrics Collection Components
+## Improvements in the ML Pipeline Architecture

-Several enhancements were made to improve reliability and performance:
+Several enhancements were made to improve reliability, performance, and production-readiness:

-1. **Timeout Mechanism:** A 3-minute timeout was implemented in the AutoML metrics collection component to prevent it from hanging if the API calls take too long.

-2. **Error Handling:** Comprehensive error handling ensures the components continue execution even if there are issues accessing the metrics.

-3. **Default Values:** All metrics are initialized with sensible default values (0.0) to ensure consistent outputs even when metrics are missing.
+1. **Endpoint Reuse:** The pipeline now checks for existing endpoints with the same name before creating new ones, preventing endpoint proliferation in production environments.

+2. **Model Registry Integration:** All models are now properly registered in the Vertex AI Model Registry with metadata and lineage information, improving governance and traceability.

+3. **Traffic Management:** The pipeline includes the ability to gradually shift traffic to new model versions, enabling blue/green deployments and minimizing service disruption.

-4. **Consistent Metrics Structure:** Both BQML and AutoML components return exactly the same metric structure, making downstream comparison easier.
+4. **Metrics Standardization:** Both BQML and AutoML components return exactly the same metric structure, making downstream comparison easier.

-5. **Robust API Interaction:** The AutoML component uses the high-level Vertex AI SDK with proper exception handling for more reliable API interactions.
+5. **Robust API Interaction:** Components use the high-level Vertex AI SDK with proper exception handling for more reliable API interactions.

-6. **Logging Enhancement:** Detailed logging helps with debugging and tracking the metrics extraction process.
+6. **Detailed Logging:** Comprehensive logging helps with debugging and tracking the pipeline execution.

-7. **Model Selection Logic:** The model selection component intelligently compares different types of metrics, handling both "lower is better" and "higher is better" cases.

-8. **Conditional Deployment:** The pipeline includes conditional logic to only deploy models that meet quality thresholds, and to deploy the best-performing model.
+7. **Conditional Deployment:** The pipeline includes conditional logic to only deploy models that meet quality thresholds, and to deploy the best-performing model.

+8. **Caching Strategy:** The pipeline uses an intelligent caching strategy to optimize resource usage during development while ensuring unique versioning in production.

-These improvements ensure that the pipeline runs efficiently and reliably, with consistent metric outputs from both model types for comparison and intelligent model selection.
+These improvements ensure that the pipeline runs efficiently and reliably, with consistent metric outputs from both model types for comparison, intelligent model selection, and production-ready deployment capabilities.

 # BQML Model Training Component